DharmaFactory/Singularity/ReadMe.md

 The following is a work of fiction, any relation to anything real and happening is purely uncanny.

-"Everything is an invitation to play" - Some guy who wrote this repo probably

-“A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play.”
-― James P. Carse

-I propose an infinite game:

 If you don't think this can be accomplished, then you have no business claiming to be an AI company.